wavect/linkedin-live-video-downloader/README.md

 # linkedin-live-video-downloader
 Download LinkedIn Video Live events to your local device.
-Make sure you have the permission to do so!
+Make sure you have the permission to do so (only download your own videos)!

 ## Get started
 1. Update `initialUrl` in the `main()` function.